 (2) The certificate of a registrar has effect according to its tenor without any further order of the Court.

-[Rule 10 amended in Gazette 31 Jul 2007 p.
+[Rule 10 amended: Gazette 31 Jul 2007 p.
 3808.]

 11. Registrars’ matters, when may be listed before judge

 Proceedings that may be dealt with by a registrar are not to be listed before a judge except —